One of the greatest Irish stories ever told.

 Juno and the Paycock

-2 hours 30 minutes including 15 minute interval
+2 hours 15 minutes plus interval

 Single-play performances